The Origins of World War I

 Overview

-Join Active Minds for a look at the origins and causes of “the Great War.”
+Over a century since the start of World War I, the complexity of its origins and broad-ranging outcomes still fascinate.
+Join Active Minds for a look at the causes of “the Great War.”
 Our focus will be on understanding how the stage was set for war by a variety of forces, including military alliances, imperialism, nationalism, and failed diplomacy.
 We will trace the seeds of conflict and examine how they played out, ultimately erupting into a war that involved most of the world and changed the face of history.

 Key Lecture Points

-- The roots of the first World War are a complex interweaving a few basic preconditions.
-First, and perhaps foremost, the emergence of a unified Germany set out of balance the delicate peace that had been established 100 years previously.
-Thereafter, Germany and other major powers came to establish what historians refer to as the European Alliance System that joined powerful industrial nations against one another in mutual self-defense.
-In addition, the war was also an outcome of the rise of nationalism in Europe and the way that it manifested in global colonial expansion and an arms race, particularly between Britain and Germany.
+• The roots of the first World War are a complex interweaving of a few basic preconditions.
+First, and perhaps foremost, the emergence of a unified Germany unbalanced the delicate peace among empires that had been established for 100 years.
+Thereafter, Germany and other major powers entered into what historians now call the European Alliance System that joined powerful industrial nations int a complex web of defensive pacts.
+The war was also the result of the rise of nationalism in Europe and its manifestation in global colonial expansion and an arms race, particularly between Britain and Germany.

-- On June 28, 1914, Archduke Franz Ferdinand of Austria and his wife were assassinated by a Bosnian Serb nationalist in Sarajevo, Bosnia.
+• On June 28, 1914, Archduke Franz Ferdinand of Austria and his wife were assassinated by a Bosnian Serb nationalist in Sarajevo, Bosnia.
 An escalation of threats and mobilizations based on the tangle of European alliances set off a chain of events that resulted in the outbreak of World War I in August 1914, pitting Germany, Austria-Hungary and the Ottoman Empire (Central Powers) against Great Britain, France, Russia, Italy, Japan, and in 1917, America (the Allied Powers).
-In 1917, Russia would withdraw and negotiate a separate peace with Germany after Lenin and the Bolsheviks came to power.
+In 1917, after the tumultuous Bolshevik Revolution, Russia withdrew from the fight and negotiated a separate peace with Germany.

-- By September 1914, neither side could force the other to move so both sides began to build trenches, starting the bloody war of attrition, with little ground won or lost, that would last for four years.
+• By September 1914, neither side could force the other to move, so both sides began to build trenches, starting a bloody war of attrition that lasted for four years with little ground won or lost.
 More than 8.5 million died and another 21 million were wounded in this “war to end all wars.”

-- The Versailles Treaty ending the war was signed in 1919.
+• The Versailles Treaty ending the war was signed in 1919.
 It determined post-war borders from Europe to the Middle East, established the League of Nations and punished Germany for its aggression with reparations and loss of territory.
-The instability caused in Germany by WWI and the harsh treaty provisions resulted in the rise of Hitler’s Nazi Germany and the devastation of the Second World War.
+The instability caused in Germany by WWI and the harsh treaty provisions created the conditions for the rise of Hitler’s Nazi Germany and the devastation of the Second World War.

-- Did you grow up knowing anyone who had been in WWI?
+• Did you grow up knowing anyone who had been or who had relatives in WWI?
 What stories did they tell?

 More to Explore